nick-krantz/google-cloud-pull-request-environment/README.md

   - Failed second time because I didn't enable google cloud function api
   - Third failed again because of permissions but I think it was because I had an invalid region in `cloudbuild.yaml`
   - 4th failed again, same reason, going to try locally just to see if something fun is happening.
 Locally, I tried to enable cloud functions via the CLI but also failed because of permissions.
 I found a SO post about adding "Cloud Build Service Account" IAM role to the projects service account.
 Going to see if that works.
+  - Alright, I needed to enable permissions within Google Cloud Build and I had my project wrong in the commands